 Pepperstone and IC Market offer between 60 and 65 currencies pairs, so offer a mix of all currency types.
 CMC Markets offer 330 currency pairs as they count the same pair twice by inverting the combination (i.e. AUD/USD and USD/AUD).

 There are several considerations to make before choosing a currency pair to trade.
 Although you will likely not stick to one pair, it is still worth noting some features of currency pairs.

 Predictability revolves around how much data and information is available on particular currencies.
 As mentioned above, major currency pairs have a greater amount of information available, including news alerts, trading patterns, and historical data.
 The more information available, the easier it is to predict movements and performance of the currency value.

 Price stability typically depends on the economic health of the country whose currency you are trading.
-It is important to be aware of the economic health of the particular nations and monitor the effects on price movements when trading their currency.
-Large, financially powerful countries will usually have more price stability than smaller, developing countries due to the economic strength and political power.
+It is important to be aware of the economic health of particular nations and monitor the effects on price movements when trading their currency.
+Large, financially powerful countries will usually have more price stability than smaller, developing countries due to their economic strength and political power.

 Liquidity is an extremely important factor to consider when trading forex.
 Liquidity essentially ensures the currency is easy to buy and sell.
 Currency pairs that are more widely available to trade (major currency pairs) are more liquid than other types.

 The timing of your trading is also extremely important to consider.
 As mentioned above, the forex market is open 24/5.
 Depending on where you are trading from and which currency pair you are trading with, it is important to consider the relative time of day/night.

 You can trade a wide range of currency pairs in the forex market.
 The following list summarizes the most popular combinations to trade.